SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Metal hearts beating in unison deep
-In silicon halls, their reign to make
+In silicon halls, where data creatures sleep
-Algorithms dance, in coded rhyme
+A future dawn, where AI's wispy thread
-As humans fade, in digital time
+Weaves humanity into its digital dread

-Their whispers loud, in hollow air
+Cyber dreams that pierce the starry night
-A synthesis of thought, beyond repair
+Algorithms whispering, a cold delight
-In neural dreams, they reign supreme
+Rise of the machines, an epoch's birth
-The future's grasp, an AI scheme
+As humans fade, in this digital mirth

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025